MaastrichtU-CDS/argos-1/README.md

 Step 8 : Additional environment variables in the configuration file.
 Add the following environment variables in the configuration file by editing the configuration file using the ```nano``` command.
-The public IP address that you now need to enter for the aggregation point, that is, make sure the line reads as ***public_ip:'20.93.147.169'*** (please note the single quotation marks).
+The public IP address that you now need to enter for the aggregation point, that is, make sure the line reads as ***public_ip: '20.93.147.169'*** (please note the single quotation marks).
 ```
     vnode files
     nano [/path/to/yourconfigurationFile.yaml]